lewie9021/appdriver/docs/api/configuration.md

   - `waitForTimeout` (`Number?`): Maximum duration in milliseconds before timing out when using waits within tests.
 This will override the top-level `waitForTimeout`.
   - `testTimeout` (`Number?`): Maximum duration in milliseconds to wait for a test to complete.
 This will override the top-level `testTimeout`.
   - `maxTestRetries` (`Number?`): Maximum number of retries for failing tests.
 This will override the top-level `maxTestRetries`.
-  - `build` (`String?`): Build command to execute before running.
-Useful in local development and have access to the app source code.
   - `capabilities` (`Object`): Capabilities to send to the Appium server.
 - `waitForInterval` (`Number?`): Interval duration in milliseconds to poll the expectation when using waits within tests.
 Defaults to 200.
 - `waitForTimeout` (`Number?`): Maximum duration in milliseconds before timing out when using waits within tests.
 Defaults to 10000.